SaxbyMod/DivisibilityChecker/README.md

 # DivisibilityChecker
-Checks if something is divisble by something it also shows results
+Pure python script that checks for if something is divisible by something as long as a calculation for such.

+1. Asks name
+2. Asks for FirstInt
+3. Asks for secondInt
+4. Prints Output